bartificer/programming-by-stealth/docs/pbs60.md

 1. Adding new Bootstrap components to a page dynamically and initialising them.
 2. Responding to user interactions with a Bootstrap component.
-3. Interacting with a Bootstrap component programatically.
+3. Interacting with a Bootstrap component programmatically.

 Let’s work through these three things with a worked example.
 You’ll find the full source code in the file `pbs60b.html` in the ZIP file.
 Note that because this file loads remote JavaScript libraries, you’ll need to copy the folder into your local web server like we did in the previous JavaScript instalments.